CLOSE Close

 In addition to the PUD’s generator interconnection process for parallel generators, the Bonneville Power Administration (BPA) may also require the customer to follow the BPA Small Generator Interconnection Procedures (SGIP).

 To the extent possible, PUD staff will work with the customer to help ensure that the PUD and the BPA interconnection processes run concurrently.
 The estimated timeframe to complete the required process/procedures can range from 12 to 36 months, depending on project complexity.
 Customers are encouraged to engage with the PUD and BPA as early as possible in project planning.
-Please contact PUD Key Accounts at 425-783-8180 for more information.
+If you have any questions, please contact us at interconnection@snopud.com.

 Parallel Interconnected Generators (greater than 2 MW)

 The interconnection process for projects larger than 2 megawatts will be evaluated on a case-by-case basis.
-Please contact PUD Key Accounts at 425-783-8180 for more information.
+Please contact us at interconnection@snopud.com if this is of interest.

 Modeling Data Requirements and Procedures (MOD-032)